-We take the time to listen, to interact with and to get to know our clients so that you know we are your advocates.
+- Advocate: We take the time to listen and to get to know our clients so that you know we are your advocates.

-We make sure that the services that are facilitated are family and client driven.
+- Evaluate: We make sure that the services are family and client driven.

-We ensure that our clients have payment options that will work including helping with the Medicaid application process.
+- Attempt to remove financial barriers to services: We ensure that our clients have payment options that will work, including helping with the Medicaid application process.

 - Provide 24-hour on-call services: We provide 24/7 Crisis Intervention services which include after-hours and weekend assistance.